jivy26/nolimit-scanner/README.md

 When service detection is enabled, a detailed table of services and versions is displayed in the console.

+## Scheduling Scans

+To schedule a scan for future execution, use the `--schedule` option followed by the desired date and time in the format "MM/DD HH:MM".
+For example:

+This will schedule the scan to run on May 30th at 10:00 PM.
+The scheduling feature uses the 'at' command, so make sure it's installed and properly configured on your system.

 ## Warnings and Ethical Use

 **IMPORTANT**: Improper use on networks without explicit permission may be illegal and unethical.
 Always ensure you have proper authorization before scanning any network or system you do not own.

+## Acknowledgments

+- Inspired by the Masscan project